-Pootnotes to Table 1
+Footnotes to Table 1

+The equations in this table are intended for use in calculating emission factors to demonstrate compliance with the emission limits in subpart NNAW.
 These equations may not be the most appropriate mathod to calculate emission estimates for other purposes.
-However, this does not preclude a facilit from using the equations in this table to calculate emission factors for purposes other then rule compliance if these equations are the most accurate available. emission limits in subpart NWWW emission factors to demonstrate compliance with the calculating use in The equations in this table are intended for
+However, this does not preclude a facilit from using the equations in this table to calculate emission factors for purposes other then rule compliance if these equations are the most accurate